IGcodes/HOAnYemen_Anstep-ga-repo/README.md

-﻿# Population Genomics Analysis Code Repository
-This repository contains the collection of scripts used for the population genomics analysis of Anopheles stephensi.
+﻿# HoA and Yemen <i> Anopheles stephensi </i> Population Genomics Analysis Code Repository This repository contains the collection of scripts used for the population genomics analysis of Anopheles stephensi.
 The code is organized into three primary analysis pipelines:
 1. GATK_scripts: Variant calling and processing (WGS).